-People who have no other risk factors except advancing age should begin regular screening for colorectal cancer at age 50, according to the ACS and the U.S. Preventive Services Task Force.
+People who have no other risk factors except advancing age should begin regular screening for colorectal cancer at age 45, according to the ACS.
 If you have a family history or other risk factors for colorectal cancer, talk with your health care provider about the need for screening at an earlier age or for more frequent screening.
 Several screening tests are available, but medical experts differ on which test is better or how often to get screened.

-For those who are at least 50 years old and of average risk for colorectal cancer, the ACS recommends:
+For those who are 45 years old and of average risk for colorectal cancer, the ACS recommends:

 The ACS recommends that you begin testing at an earlier age or have more frequent screening if you have any of these risk factors:

 Fecal occult blood test (FOBT).
 This test can find hidden blood in the feces.
 Small samples of stool are smeared on a card, and a chemical is added to look for a color change that means blood is present.
 This can mean the presence of polyps or cancers.

 Fecal immunochemical test (FIT).
 This test is similar to a fecal occult blood test, but it doesn't require any restrictions on diet or medications before the test.